Skip to content

 Vatnahalsen–FlåmOpen

-Completely clear with good conditions.
-As always: watch for very steep sections.
+Open with clear track and good conditions.
+Watch out for very steep sections.

 • The full Vatnahalsen/Myrdal–Flåm stretch is rideable.